 Saturated fats are more inflammatory than other types of fat.
 This type of fat increases cholesterol levels in your body, particularly the harmful or bad cholesterol, known as low-density lipoprotein (LDL).
 High cholesterol causes the arteries to thicken.
 This, in turn, can lead to heart attacks, chest pains, and even stroke.

-How Much Butter Per Day Is Healthy?
+How Much Butter Per Day is Healthy?

 The saying, ‘everything in moderation,’ makes the most sense in the case of butter.
 The exact amount of butter you can eat healthily depends on your weight, age, and activity levels.
 However, on average, a tablespoon of butter per day is adequate for most individuals.